Three UPSC aspirants drown in flooded basement of Delhi coaching centre

 The incident sparked protests by students enrolled at similar coaching centres in Rajinder Nagar, reported NDTV.
 The protestors have demanded action against those responsible for the deaths.
 Paramilitary forces have been deployed to maintain law and order in the area.

-The police have filed a first information report for culpable homicide and death caused by negligence against the owner of Rau’s IAS Study Circle, PTI reported.

-“Search and rescue operation ended,” PTI quoted M Harsha Vardhan, the deputy commissioner of police, as saying.
+“Search and rescue operation ended,” PTI quoted Vardhan as saying.
 “Total three bodies were recovered from the basement.
 All were identified and we have informed the family members about the incident.”

 Delhi Mayor Shelly Oberoi said that she has written to the Municipal Corporation of Delhi to ensure strict action is taken against the coaching centre for violating building bylaws in Delhi, reported the Hindustan Times.